St. Michael's Church, Ballinasloe: Building and interior

 St. Michael's Church is a freestanding gable-fronted Roman Catholic church built of limestone with pitched slate roofs with cut-stone eaves courses.
 The spire has octagonal-plan corner pinnacles with gargoyles diagonally to corners.
 It has triple lancet window openings to the upper part of the gable-front with continuous hood-moulding and stained-glass windows.
 The front elevation of the side-aisle of the ground floor of the tower has cinquefoil-headed double-light window openings with under carved hood-mouldings.
 The opening to the chancel has a pointed arch four-light traceried window with a stained glass.
 The church interior has a tiled porch and a pointed chancel arch with an organ gallery to the north end of the church.
-There are many stained-glass windows in the church, including some by Harry Clarke and the Rose of Lima.
+There are many stained-glass windows in the church, including a two-light window by Harry Clarke of St. Patrick and the Rose of Lima.
 There are murals in the church by Joshua Clarke and a mural of Saint Grellan by Joseph Tierney.
 St. Michael's Church is the tallest building in Ballinasloe and the church is visible over much of Ballinasloe.